-- Enhanced COVID-19 screening: All patient will be assessed for COVID-19 symptoms when scheduling an appointment and then again when they enter a facility or office.
+- Enhanced COVID-19 screening: All patients will be assessed for COVID-19 symptoms when scheduling an appointment and then again when they enter a facility or office.

 - Cellphone parking lot: Rush University Medical Center in Chicago offers a safe, nearby, free parking area for loved ones to comfortably stay in their cars, while waiting for patients who are having appointments, tests or procedures.

 - Skip the waiting room: Many Rush Copley Medical Group offices now offer the option of skipping the waiting room by allowing patients to check in on their phones via the My Rush app when they arrive and wait in their cars until it’s time for their visit.

-- Expanded COVID-19 testing: Rush does not require pre-procedure COVID-19 testing for patients who are fully vaccinated for COVID-19 (individuals who are 14 days past completion of their vaccine series only).
-Pre-procedure testing is only required for individuals who have not been fully vaccinated.
+- Expanded COVID-19 testing: Rush requires pre-procedure COVID-19 testing for both patients who are fully vaccinated for COVID-19 (individuals who are 14 days past completion of their vaccine series only) and patients who have not been fully vaccinated.
 Patients must take a COVID-19 test within 72 hours of their procedure.
 Also, if you have symptoms of COVID-19 or if you have a temperature of 100°F, we are offering testing for patients.

 - Bringing care to you: In many of our clinics, we are able to bring some diagnostic testing, such as blood draws and other tests, directly to your exam room rather than having you visit several different labs and locations while you’re here.
 This allows you to limit the amount of time you spend at our locations and have fewer interactions.